 Once the first lot be sold, I will start to work on publishing the design as open source, and a new set of robots will be built, 20 or maybe 30 units.
 Those will be, I hope, finished and ready to ship at some point within Q1 2019.
 Price of those units will be, definitely, more affordable.

 You can see Virk I first moves here.

 - Motors: Nema 17 stepper on rotay joints, Nema 11 stepper on z axis

-- Full extended range: 26cm (base joint to end center)
+- Full extended range: 26cm (from shoulder axis to end center)

 - Rotary joint: three bearing, acetal/pvc construction, hollow axis, modular.

 One of the most interesting part of this robotics is our custom designed, hollow axis modular rotary joint.
 Being hollow axis means that the wires can go hidden and not be a mess as in other designs.
 And is modular as you can reuse this joint in your own robotic designs; you only need two flat surfaces and some holes.

 This joint has three bearings inside: two trust bearings and one deep groove, thin bearing.
 It has three acetal parts and one PVC mount base.
 Also, there’s a custom made timing pulley attached to the rotating part of the joint.

 There’s currently no spare joints to be sold, but if there’s enough interest maybe I make some of them to be sold.